fauna/graphql-workshop/content/getting-started/uploading-your-schema/index.md

 {{% /tab %}}
 {{< /tabs >}}

-Save your schema as `schema.graphql` or download a copy using the following link.
+Save your schema as *schema-1a.graphql* or download a copy using the following link.

 {{< attachments
       title="Initial GraphQL schema"